 How does Ivan Coyote start writing?
 By making a list — and cleaning their house

 Ivan Coyote's Tomboy Survival Guide is an emotional collection of poignant stories and coming-of-age memories in Yukon and B.C.
-The book is a finalist for the prestigious Hilary Weston Writers' Trust Prize for Nonfiction, an annual $60,000 award recognizing the best in Canadian nonfiction writing.
+The book was a finalist for the prestigious Hilary Weston Writers' Trust Prize for Nonfiction, an annual $60,000 award recognizing the best in Canadian nonfiction writing.

 One rock at a time